Sburris/SecurityNotes/SCA.md

 - Can Dependabot be used outside of Github?
 - Does Veracode use another vendor under the hood (WhiteSource)?
 - Does Checkmarx use another vendor under the hood?
+- Additional tools to look at:
+  - SCR:CLR
+  - Defensics
+- On slack, someone talked about not trusting vendors if they are not in programs like:
+  - OneTrust
+  - Security ScoreCard
+  - Whistic

 ## Testing ##